 Imagine sixty notes on the piano keyboard wrapped up in a circle, starting and ending on C. There are five octaves (5x12 semitones).
+5 octaves of C form a pentagram in a circle.
 Call C the tonic.
 Now determine the perfect intervals (the fourths and the fifths of C: F and G).
 Observe that they are positioned as prime numbers in the circle of sixty keys.
 Now turn the tone circle upside down and call F# the countertonic.
 Again determine the perfect intervals and again find them positioned as prime numbers (fourths and fifths of F#: B and C#).

 Now you have two opposing keys that embrace each other with their perfect intervals or prime numbers.
 In the chart below, tonic and countertonic appear as two pentagrams.
 Notice that prime numbers pair up as harmonic couples.
 This phenomenon is called the 'Twin Prime Conjecture' in mathematical number theory (Rezgui, 2017)